In This Article

 Institutions should reference “current and formal plans to advance sustainability,” such as strategic plans, campus master plans, sustainability plans, etc. Informal or planned initiatives (i.e., current practices in the absence of a formal plan) do not count.
 Additionally, drafts or unpublished plans cannot be claimed in this credit.

-In general, plans outline measurable objectives that the institution commits to doing in the future (e.g. reduce GHG emissions by 50% by 2030).
+In general, plans outline measurable objectives that the institution commits to doing in the future (e.g., reduce GHG emissions by 50% by 2030).
 In contrast, policies or guidelines outline standards, mandates and recommendations that the institution is currently requiring or recommending (e.g., a stated preference for ENERGY STAR or EPEAT registered products).
-Note: Published policies or guidelines are covered under Sustainable Procurement (OP-11).
+Note: Published policies or guidelines for purchasing are covered under Sustainable Procurement (OP-11).

 In order to earn points, each descriptive response under “Measurable Sustainability Objectives” must include: